amirdhay/methylation_fidelity/README.md

 The `scripts` directory contains some custom R, Python, and bash scripts used in the data processing steps.

 #### R session info
+The file "R_analysis.Rmd" contains the code used for data analysis.